RahulYadav-75/Netflix-movies-data-analysis/README.md

 ## 📌 Key Insights

 - Drama genre is the most frequent genre in our dataset and has appeared more than 14% of the times among 19 other genres.
--We have 25.5% of our dataset with popular vote (6520 rows).Drama again gets the highest popularity among fans by being having more than 18.5% of movies popularities.
+- We have 25.5% of our dataset with popular vote (6520 rows).Drama again gets the highest popularity among fans by being having more than 18.5% of movies popularities.
 - Spider-Man: No Way Home has the highest popularity rate in our dataset and it has genres of Action, Adventure and Sience Fiction
 -  The united states, thread' has the highest lowest rate in our dataset and it has genres of music, drama, war,scifi and history.
 -  Year 2020 has the highest filmming rate in our dataset